-A Capacitor Start Motors are the single phase Induction Motor that employs a capacitor in the auxiliary winding circuit to produce a greater phase difference between the current in the main and the auxiliary windings.
+A Capacitor Start Motors are a single phase Induction Motor that employs a capacitor in the auxiliary winding circuit to produce a greater phase difference between the current in the main and the auxiliary windings.
 The name capacitor starts itself shows that the motor uses a capacitor for the purpose of the starting.
+The figure below shows the connection diagram of a Capacitor Start Motor.

 - Phasor Diagram